The Artists Village: Post-Ulu

 In 1999, the induction of new members resulted in another spate of activity for TAV, with the show Post-Ulu held at the independent art space, The Substation.
 Featuring 12-hour overnight poetry recitals, live DJ sets, and performances, it marked a younger generation of TAV artists that had not necessarily experienced the original 61-B Lorong Gambas space.
 TAV continued to organise collaborations with other artists from the Southeast Asian region, and performances at locations such as the Heritage Conservation Centre, Pulau Ubin, and Bali.

 Present-day

 The Village continues to operate as a group, with over 30 members as of 2020.
 Several older members of TAV are also noted for establishing other independent art spaces and collectives in Singapore from the 1990s to 2000s, such as Plastique Kinetic Worms, Your MOTHER Gallery, p-10 and Post-Museum.

 Figures associated with The Artists Village

-A number of artists and curators have historically been associated or involved with TAV's activity over the years, a non-exhaustive list including:
+A number of artists and curators have been associated or involved with TAV's activity over the years, a non-exhaustive list including: